Often called Terms Sales, Instalment Sales are vendor

 known as Terms Finance.
 Instalment Sales are documented

-in the form of Instalment Contracts which are also known
+in the form of Terms Contracts.
+Contracts are

 recognised as legally valid throughout Australia (except